Research | Open | Published:

-Mean EQ-5D scores for respondents with and without long-standing health conditions
+Table 3 presents mean EQ-5D scores of all respondents with and without each long-standing health condition.

 The scores did not include comorbidities, instead they were the average values of all respondents who only selected one single health condition.
 As expected, scores were much lower for respondents with long-standing health conditions ranging from 0.57 to 0.73, where respondents with insomnia had the lowest score and respondents with high blood pressure had the highest score.
 But compared to respondents with each health condition, respondents without each condition had much higher scores ranging from 0.83 to 0.85.
 The largest score difference occurred between respondents with insomnia and those without insomnia and the lowest occurred between respondents with high blood pressure and those without high blood pressure.